deepaklearner/learn_python/README.md

 mobile code prefix also should be changable. also add a test button to send message now.

+v1.3: Use regular chrome instead of chromedriver

-v1.3: Use sql alchemy and give option to edit friends entry
+v1.x: Use sql alchemy and give option to edit friends entry

 v1.x: Using Twilio